 It Manages Expectations

 Expectations are a relationship killer—especially when it comes to marriage.
-It’s too easy to think that once we marry “the one” then this is the only person we need in our lives.
-But no one person can give you everything.
-It’s just not fair to expect from them and you’re bound to be disappointed.
+It’s too easy to think that once we marry “the one,” this is the only person we need in our lives.
+But not one person can give you everything.
+It’s just not fair to expect that from them and you’re bound to be disappointed.
 Keeping up your own life means you’re getting different needs met by different people, so your spouse can focus on what they do best—being an amazing partner.